-Our most popular feature request, Unified Todo List (previously known by the moniker "Master Task List" that had been suggested on the feature voting board), is being rolled out this week and next.
+Our most popular feature request, Unified Task List, is being rolled out this week and next.
 This feature is built to wrangle hundreds or thousands of tasks you accumulate across work, hobbies, etc, and help you pick which one to work on now.

 The kernel of the idea is that any note in Amplenote can have one or more tag hierarchies associated with it.
 For example, the note you are currently reading (which happens to masquerade as a blog post) is tagged with